Martelleur/Martelleur/README.md

 - 👋 Hi, I am a newly graduated software developer with knowledge in web development, mobile app development, and continuous delivery.
-My current goal is to find a job that offers challenges and opportunities in web development, mobile app development, or DevOps.
+My current goal is to find a job that offers challenges and opportunities in software development, web development, mobile app development, or DevOps.

-- 👀 I’m interested in Web development, Mobile app development, DevOps, and Continuous Delivery.
+- 👀 I’m interested in Software development, Web development, Mobile app development, DevOps, and Continuous Delivery.

-- 🌱 I’m currently searching for a job in Web development, Mobile app development, and DevOps.
+- 🌱 I’m currently searching for a job in Software development, Web development, Mobile app development, and DevOps.

-- 💞️ I’m looking to collaborate on Web development, Mobile app development, and try to help people with everyday problems.
+- 💞️ I’m looking to collaborate on Software development, Web development, and Mobile app development, and try to help people with everyday problems.

 - &#127968; Website: [https://martelleur.online](https://martelleur.online)